 Food and Drink

-For years Argentina supplied the world with prime beef, so it is no wonder that BEEF is king in Argentine cuisine.
-There are steak houses everywhere and the meats are juicy and tender.
-You don’t want to miss the bife de chorizo, or any other cut, so try a parillada (mixed grill) at any of Buenos Aires’ fine steak houses, or an empanada (cheese or beef turnover) as you browse around the town.
-Cosmopolitan Buenos Aires offers a broad culinary palette ranging from excellent Italian to rich Spanish dishes featuring ocean-fresh seafood.
+For years Argentina supplied the world with prime beef, so it is no wonder that beef is king in Argentine cuisine.
+There are steak houses sprawled all over the country that serve various selections of juicy and tender meats.
+Since you don’t want to miss a single cut, especially the bife de chorizo, try a parrillada (mixed grill) at any of Buenos Aires’ fine steak houses, or an empanada (cheese or beef turnover) as you browse the town.
+Cosmopolitan Buenos Aires offers a broad culinary palette ranging from excellent Italian to rich Spanish dishes featuring freshly caught seafood.
 But for a quick snack, drop in at a confitería (Argentine pastry shop).
-And don’t forget to sample the excellent Malbec wines Argentina is famous for.
+And of course, don’t forget to sample the excellent Malbec wines Argentina is famous for.

 What to Wear